-We are currently seeking chef participants for the 2018 Big Island Chocolate Festival on April 28 at the Hapuna Beach Resort 5-9 pm.
+We are currently seeking chef participants for the 2019 Big Island Chocolate Festival on April 27 at the Westin Hapuna Beach Resort 5-9 pm.
 Entry into the Chocolate Festival and competition is FREE for culinary participants.
 Participants are asked to provide 500 sweet and/or savory “tastes” of their chocolate creation.

 We will be holding the Festival INSIDE and OUTSIDE the ballroom.
 Please let us know if you have a preference for space inside or out on your registration form.
 Requested station placement is by a first-come, first-served basis—sign up today!